sanja7s/AI_Impact_Card/README.md

 Welcome to our project's documentation hub.
-Here, you will find comprehensive insights and reports on various aspects of our project, including design patterns that we identified, impact assessments, in the forms of reports and cards.
+Here, you will find comprehensive insights and reports on various aspects of our project, including design patterns that we identified, and impact assessments, in the forms of reports and cards.

 ## Table of Contents